Fallen-Breath/smcr/README.md

 The timeout for connect to a route target

+You can set a lower timeout for fast response, if SMCR and the target server is in the same LAN

 See section [timeout format section](#timeout-format) for more details on its format

 ```yaml